testing An innovative approach to Reducing gun violence in chicago

-Scaling Community Violence Intervention for a Safer Chicago (SC2) is a groundbreaking public-private initiative uniting communities, practitioners, philanthropy, and government to dramatically reduce gun violence through targeted, community-led solutions.
+Scaling Community Violence Intervention for a Safer Chicago (SC2) is an innovative public-private initiative uniting practitioners, philanthropy, business and government to implement and test new approaches to addressing violence in seven Chicago communities experiencing high levels of violence.

 About Our Work